Lightning Law began as a simple attempt to save trees by using

 Travel less, obtain quality transcripts, and get paid faster.

-Our goal is to master the remote deposition and remote in trial testimony.
+Our goal is to master remote legal proceedings.
 The administration of justice is a search for the truth.
 We find that the typical jury only hears part of the truth.
 A jury will hear only the testimony that the attorneys can deliver during trial.
 Witnesses who are far away or too busy do not testify.
 Streaming testimony into courtrooms can change all of that, while bringing down the cost of litigation and increasing access to justice.

 Along the way, we see ways to make a difference for all litigants.

-Remote in Court testimony can deliver essential translators, can allow in court appearances for litigants who cannot otherwise afford to be there and can effectively open the courthouse doors to those who might otherwise never “step foot” in it.
+Remote legal proceedings can deliver essential translators, make scheduling mediations and depositions easier, and can allow in-court appearances for litigants.
+Remote proceedings effectively open the courthouse doors to those who might otherwise never “step foot” in it.
 More justice brings more light.

-Alisa is a trial attorney with over 20 years of experience.
-She has tried complex cases in multiple jurisdictions and litigated internationally.
-Her cases have been profiled by Le Monde, CNN and the Wall Street Journal.
-She is the past president of King County Washington Women Lawyers and of the Aviation Section of the American Association of Justice.
-Frustrated with the limited tools available to take remote depositions or present witnesses remotely at trial Alisa founded Lightning Law to provide a solution to these problems.
-Along the way, she found that by innovating in the area of remote testimony she could help increase access to justice and empower court reporters..
-Lightning law blends her goals of remote litigation, equitable treatment of court reporters, and low-cost entry into a system that benefits all parties.
+Alisa is the past president of King County Washington Women Lawyers and of the Aviation Section of the American Association of Justice.
+Frustrated with the limited tools available to practice law remotely remote depositions or present witnesses remotely at trial Alisa founded Lightning Law to provide a solution to these problems.
+Along the way, she found that by innovating in the area of remote legal services she could help increase access to justice and empower pro bono attorneys and their clients.
+Lightning Law blends her goals of remote litigation, equitable treatment of court reporters and other legal service providers and low-cost entry into a system that benefits all parties.